 Careful consideration must be paid to any forecasts (financial or otherwise) that may be relied upon in making decisions regarding the transaction, particularly where they are prepared by the target or on behalf of the target.

-Financial forecasts may often be unrealistic and can fail to take into account delays as a result of the transaction going ahead.
+Financial forecasts may be based on unrealistic assumptions and can fail to take into account the distraction on a target during the acquisition process (which can stretch over a 12 month period).

 Intellectual property